miklevin/MikeLev.in/_posts/2024-11-12-6-click-ease-to-serve-up-bacon.md

 end.
 Make it easier to get into the mind of the client, empathize with them.

 ### The Client Mindset

 Round robining between the clients like each on is my only client.
 Get into their minds and mindsets.
 Know the motivations, what each wants.
 Provide the entertaining show.
-Be as much of a dopamine boost as anything else in their life.
+Be the source of a dopamine boost as anything else in their lives.
+Make these SEO meetings a practical alternative to YouTubing and doom scrolling.
+Capture that essence of something that is important, interesting, and relevant to my immediate goals, motivations and responsibilities.

 ---